Introducing react.dev

 Usage shows why and how you would use this API in practice, like a colleague or a friend might explain.
 It shows the canonical scenarios for how each API was meant to be used by the React team.
 We’ve added color-coded snippets, examples of using different APIs together, and recipes that you can copy and paste from:

-Przykład 1 z 4:
+Przykład 1 z 4: Counter (number)

-In this example, the count state variable holds a number.
+state variable holds a number.
 Clicking the button increments it.

 Some API pages also include Troubleshooting (for common problems) and Alternatives (for deprecated APIs).